-It's not a matter of one size fits all when it comes to business structures.
+It's not a matter of one size fits all when it comes to organisational structures.
 Every business has different needs, goals, and a desired direction to go in.
 You need a structure in place that will help your business grow and achieve results in the long-term.
-That's why choosing the right business structure can get you starting out on the right foot.
+That's why choosing the right structure can get you starting out on the right foot.

 Here at Liston Newton Advisory, the most common questions we get from our clients are around business structure.
 Whether you've acquired a new business or you're starting your own, it can be hard to identify what structure to go with.

 Create a strong foundation for your new business.
 Invest in business structure advice from Liston Newton Advisory.

 Before building your business, you need to identify exactly what type of business you want to build.
 Are you starting out as a sole trader or are you establishing a company?
 Answering questions like these can help put you on the right track from the beginning.

 Choosing the right structure can have a positive effect on your business's future.
 A business structure can limit or enable your options for tax minimisation and capital gains.
 It's important to weigh up advantages and disadvantages of the different structures.